kyama0321/gammachirpy/README.md

 ## What is the Dynamic Compressive Gammachirp Filterbank

-- The dynamic compressive gammachirp filterbank (dcGC-FB) is a nonlinear and level-dependent auditory filterbank which has a fast-acting level control circuit.
+- The dynamic compressive gammachirp filterbank (dcGC-FB) is a nonlinear and level-dependent auditory filterbank that has a fast-acting level control circuit.

 - The dcGC-FB can represent:
   - level-dependent and asymmetric auditory filter shape